-- i.
-Approval by the CEO is required for any of the following actions, provided the overall height of the Wireless Telecommunications Facility does not increase beyond the maximum heights set out elsewhere in this performance standard: - Replacement of antennas with different kinds of antennas or relocating antennas to a new location on the Wireless Telecommunication Facility; - (2) Accessory use of an existing Wireless Telecommunication Facility; or - (3) Colocation on an existing Wireless Telecommunication Facility. - ii.
-Approval of the Planning Board is required for any increases in the Wireless Telecommunications Facility height.
+- a.
+Expansion of or significant changes to an existing Wireless Telecommunications Facility and colocation. - i.
+Approval by the CEO is required for any of the following actions, provided the overall height of the Wireless Telecommunications Facility

-b.
-New Construction
+- Replacement of antennas with different kinds of antennas or relocating antennas to a new location on the Wireless Telecommunication Facility; - (2) Accessory use of an existing Wireless Telecommunication Facility; or - (3) Colocation on an existing Wireless Telecommunication Facility. - ii.
+Approval of the Planning Board is required for any increases in the Wireless Telecommunications Facility height. - b.
+New Construction c.
+Approval Authority